CELEBRATING BEAUTY, MUSIC & JOY WITH CONCERTS ACROSS NORTH AMERICA

 Salute to Vienna's Charming Inspiration

-A cherished tradition, the Vienna New Year’s Day concert, played by the Vienna Philharmonic in the Musikverein’s Golden Hall, is broadcast each year all over the world.
+A cherished tradition, the Vienna New Year’s Day concert, played by the Vienna Philharmonic in the Musikverein’s Golden Hall, is broadcasted each year all over the world.

 Conductor Clemens Krauss was the first to lead what would become one of the greatest Viennese musical traditions of the century.

 On January 1, 1941, Krauss directed the first New Year’s Concert of the Vienna Philharmonic.
-The concerts continued under his inspired direction and vision until the conductor’s death in 1954.
+The concerts continued under his direction and vision until the conductor’s death in 1954.